Tennis: Teenager Andreescu crushes Muguruza at Indian Wells

 The 18-year-old tournament wildcard won 83 percent of her first serve points, more than double that of the 20th-seeded Spaniard, and converted five of her seven break-point opportunities in the 52-minute blow out.

-Andreescu smashed a forehand winner on her first match point to seal the win and smiled before shaking the hand of the 2016 French Open and 2017 Wimbledon champion.
+Andreescu smashed a forehand winner on match point to seal the win and smiled before shaking the hand of the 2016 French Open and 2017 Wimbledon champion.

+She said the key was not being intimidated and playing her game, which features ferocious groundstrokes, well-timed drop shots and an abundance of speed.

+“I just went out there and went for it,” she told reporters after the match.

 Andreescu has grown familiar with victory of late with Wednesday’s success her 26th win of the year, the most of any WTA player.